allenvanderlinde/reaper/README.md

 # UPDATE
 **7/14/2016** - reaper's development, although ongoing, will no longer have live updates to my public GitHub repository.
 I'm writing a new proprietary thread API which reaper will heavily use.
-I'll be licensing the API to third-party developers once it's in a good enough shape and version 1.0 is released :]

 Current plans for reaper's release are still to be determined.
 I fully plan on releasing a portable executable and accompanying documentation for non-commercial use by public institutions.